Arc-like continua, Julia sets of entire functions, and Eremenko's Conjecture: Preliminaries

 Furthermore $X$ is called \emph{hereditarily} (in-)decomposable if every non-degenerate subcontinuum of $X$ is (in-)decomposable. \end{defn}

-We now collect some well-known results concerning irreducibility and indecomposability.
-In particular, part~\ref{item:hereditarilyindecomposable} below shows that the (standard) definition of hereditarily indecomposable continua in Definition~\ref{defn:indecomposable} coincides with that we gave in Definition~\ref{defn:topologicalproperties}.
-Recall that the \emph{(topological) composant} of a point $x\in X$ is the union of all proper subcontinua containing $x$.
+We now collect some well-known results concerning irreducibility and indecomposability, mainly to be used in Section \ref{sec:uniform}.
+The \emph{(topological) composant} of a point $x\in X$ is the union of all proper subcontinua containing $x$.
 We say that $x\in X$ is a \emph{point of irreducibility} of $X$ if there is some $y\in X$ such that $X$ is irreducible between $x$ and $y$ in the sense of Definition \ref{defn:irreducible}.

 \begin{prop}[Properties of composants] Let $X$ be a continuum, and let $x\in X$. \begin{enumerate}[(a)] \item The point $x$ is a point of irreducibility of $X$ if and only if its composant is a proper subset of $X$. \item The point $x$ is terminal if and only if $x$ is a point of irreducibility of every subcontinuum that contains $x$. \item A continuum is hereditarily indecomposable if and only if every point of $X$ is a terminal point. \item If $C$ is a composant of $X$, then $X\setminus C$ is connected. \item If $X$ is decomposable, then there are either one or three different composants. \item If $X$ is indecomposable, then there are uncountably many different composants, every two of which are disjoint, and each of which is dense in $X$. \end{enumerate} \end{prop} \begin{proof} The first claim is immediate from the definition; for~\ref{item:terminal_irreducible} see \cite[Theorem~12]{bingsnakelike}.
 By definition, $X$ is hereditarily indecomposable if and only if any two subcontinua of $X$ are either nested or disjoint.
 Clearly this is the case if and only if all points of $X$ are terminal.
 The remaining statements can be found in Theorems 11.4, 11.13 and 11.17, as well as Exercise 5.20, of \cite{continuumtheory}. \end{proof}